-The 3 C’s of Divorce Explained: Communication, Cooperation & Compromise in Divorce
+The 3 C’s of Divorce Explained: Communication, Cooperation & Compromise

 Divorce is one of life’s most challenging experiences, filled with emotional turmoil, legal complexity, and difficult decisions.
 In fact, more than 20 percent of first marriages end in divorce within five years, and 48 percent of marriages dissolve by the 20-year mark, highlighting how common these situations are.

 Couples on the path to divorce may not have fully practiced the three key elements of a strong marriage.
-However, the divorce process also offers an opportunity to bring closure more healthily by embracing the “three Cs” of divorce: communication, cooperation, and compromise, allowing both parties to move forward without carrying toxic emotions.
+By embracing the “three Cs” of divorce: communication, cooperation, and compromise, both parties can move forward with less conflict, healthier co-parenting, and fairer financial outcomes.

 What Are the 3 C’s of Divorce?